StuPro-TOSCAna/TOSCAna/docs/dev/plugins/cloudFoundry/Transformation_Process.md

 The FileCreator reads out of the cf-app all necessary information to create the manifest.
 The paths to the application folders are relative so you can move the whole artifact easily.
 The manifest will be copied in the output folder.
-A example of a manifest from the plugin:
+An example of a manifest from the plugin:
 ```
 ---
 applications: